-A decision to end your marriage or separate from your spouse creates many other decisions that you and your spouse must make.
+A decision to end your marriage or separate from your spouse results in many other decisions that you and your spouse must make.
 First, you need to figure out your property rights.
-You and your spouse may have owned property when you got married, and you may have obtained property while you were married.
+You and your spouse may have owned property when you got married and you may have obtained property while you were married.
 This property needs to be divided up when you decide to end your marriage.

 Sometimes your circumstances or those of your spouse may change after the court orders maintenance, and you or your spouse may be able to get the court to change the award.
 This is called a modification.
-Under certain circumstances, the court may also order one spouse to pay the attorney’s fees of the other spouse, particularly if there is a difference in the income and assets of the parties
+Under certain circumstances, the court may also order one spouse to pay the attorney’s fees of the other spouse, particularly if there is a difference in the income and assets between you and your spouse.

 If you and your spouse have minor children, then your divorce/separation will involve other additional issues related to the children, such as custody, visitation, and child support.
 If you and your spouse are unable to agree on these issues, the court will decide how much time the child or children will spend living with each parent, which is called child custody/visitation.
 The court will also determine if the parent who has the child/children the majority of the time should receive money from the other parent in order to help care for the child/children.
 This is called child support.
 These issues can also arise when unmarried people have children together.
 However, if there is a denial of being the father, a paternity proceeding is required.
-In such case, the court generally requires DNA testing which determines the probability of paternity of the accused father.
+In such a case, the court generally requires DNA testing to determine the probability of paternity of the person being charged as the father.

 Sometimes violence and/or harassment can happen between family members.
 In these situations, the court can issue an order of protection, which protects you from abuse by someone close to you.

 There are two different court systems in New York that deal with family law: